KEINOS/go-getkeypushed/README.md

 # Go-GetKeyPushed

-This package implements `OnKeyPress()` like functionality to the CLI app powered by [`go-tty`](https://github.com/mattn/go-tty/).
+This package implements `OnKeyPress()` like functionality to the CLI app.

 It simply returns the key pushed from the console/terminal (TTY) without the `enter` key.
 If the 1st arg is positive, then it will wait until its time exceeds and returns the 2nd arg as default.
+It is very much powered by the awesome [`go-tty`](https://github.com/mattn/go-tty/).

 ```shellsession
 $ # Run sample